Neiye

 Alluded to by Mencius and others, including other parts of the Guanzi, the Neiye was the most influential and detailed of the preserved older texts on self cultivation until the Mawangdui silk texts.
 The Mawangdui's texts on cultivation only went into broad circulation much later, a couple generations after the late Warring States period Han Feizi.

 Book

-Sinologist A. C. Graham regards the as "possibly the oldest 'mystical' text in China".
-The professor of religious studies Harold D. Roth describes it as "a manual on the theory and practice of meditation that contains the earliest references to breath control and the earliest discussion of the physiological basis of self-cultivation in the Chinese tradition", and perhaps the oldest extant text of Daoism.
+Sinologist A. C. Graham regarded the as "possibly the oldest 'mystical' text in China".
+Professor of religious studies Harold D. Roth describes it as "a manual on the theory and practice of meditation that contains the earliest references to breath control and the earliest discussion of the physiological basis of self-cultivation in the Chinese tradition", and perhaps the oldest extant text of Daoism.